 Gloucester's UU Meetinghouse is a pleasant drive up the coast from Boston (less than an hour) with plenty of free parking available.
 Click here for directions and parking info.

-Vickie and Peter Van Ness, founders of gimmeLIVE, have produced some of the largest and most critically acclaimed concerts on Boston's North Shore featuring top local talent on stage with national recording stars.
+Vickie and Peter Van Ness, founders of gimmeLIVE, have produced some of the largest and most critically acclaimed concerts and festivals on Boston's North Shore featuring top local talent on stage with national recording stars.

-GIMMELIVE kicked off a Summer 2012 concert series at North Shore Music Theatre with Chris Isaak's brand-new tour (which introduced local rising star Chelsea Berry, followed by Aaron Neville, with local singer Henri Smith and the first Orleans concert in New England after original founder John Hall re-joined the band, featuring local legend Fly Amero.
+GIMMELIVE kicked off a Summer 2012 concert series at North Shore Music Theatre with Chris Isaak's brand-new tour (which introduced local rising star Chelsea Berry) followed by Aaron Neville, with local singer Henri Smith and the first Orleans concert in New England after original founder John Hall re-joined the band, featuring local legend Fly Amero.